Metro cost guide · updated August 2026

 ← Back to the national AI Agent for Your Business cost guide

-Methodology: ranges are synthesized from published 2026 market pricing across vendors, agencies, and platforms, reviewed and refreshed monthly (last refresh: July 2026).
-Metro figures apply a stated cost-of-doing-business modifier to the national baseline.
+Methodology: ranges are synthesized from published 2026 market pricing across vendors, agencies, and platforms, reviewed and refreshed monthly (last refresh: August 2026).
+Metro figures apply a cost-of-doing-business index (built from 2026 local cost-of-living and labor data) that we scale per price tier: self-serve tools are priced nationally and barely move between cities, while managed and enterprise work — which is delivered by local labor — carries the full local premium.
+That is why the same city shifts a done-for-you retainer far more than a DIY subscription.
 Prices are in USD and describe typical market rates, not quotes; a real quote for your business takes minutes through a verified provider on the hashtag.org network.
-Machine-readable pricing for this page ships as JSON-LD (AggregateOffer + PriceSpecification) and in the network feed at /api/costs/feed.